American football in the United Kingdom: Broadcasting

 Channel 4 was the first British channel to broadcast American football, in 1982.
 Coverage of the 1982 season involved broadcasting highlights of one game a week, and culminated in the first ever live broadcast of the Super Bowl in Britain, for which Channel 4 paid NBC £100,000.
 The sport became so popular in the mid-1980s that the Super Bowl regularly attracted more than 4 million viewers.

 Channel 4 ceased coverage of NFL in 1997, before returning in 2010.
 In terms of free-to-air television, the Channel 4 deal to show 21 games of the 2014 NFL season live (17 regular season games, the three International Series games, and the Super Bowl) marked a high point in terms of number of game shown.
 Channel 4 opted not to renew its rights from the 2015 season after failing to reach a deal with the NFL.

 Since the 2020/21 season, Sky Sports had broadcast Sky Sports NFL.
 The channel is a full time service and runs for the duration of the NFL season.
 As well as live and recorded coverage of games, output includes simulcasts of magazine shows from NFL Network such as Good Morning Football and NFL Total Access.
 The channel broadcasts until early February 2021.
 This has been repeated in subsequent years.

-Sky had first shown NFL coverage in 1995 and over the years Sky had gradually built up its rights after entering the market in 1995 and by 2015, Sky Sports coverage coverage comprised 103 live games, including Thursday Night Football, Sunday Night Football and Monday Night Football, plus two or three other daytime Sunday games, as well as the full post-season and the Super Bowl.
+Sky had first shown NFL coverage in 1995 and over the years Sky had gradually built up its rights after entering the market in 1995 and by 2015, Sky Sports coverage comprised 103 live games, including Thursday Night Football, Sunday Night Football and Monday Night Football, plus two or three other daytime Sunday games, as well as the full post-season and the Super Bowl.

 Free-to-air coverage is currently seen on ITV which took over the terrestrial coverage of the sport after seven years on the BBC.
 The deal includes the rights to show two of the three NFL London Games and the Super Bowl in addition to a weekly highlights programme.

 Other channels which have previously broadcast NFL games in the UK have been Channel 5, ESPN UK and British Eurosport.